vgerber/elwis-api/README.md

 - The app will be available at `http://localhost:8000` (adjust the port as needed).
 - Database connection details are set via environment variables in `docker-compose.yml`.
 - You can customize the database user, password, and name in the compose file as needed.
+- The `/cache/update` endpoint is protected with HTTP Basic Auth using the credentials from the secrets files.

 ### Manual Run (Advanced)